Leonlit/Computer-Networking-Notes/Computer Network/Ethernet and cables.md

 - transmit data at pin 1 & 2

 If two same device needs to be connected through ethernet cable (router with another router, or a switch with another switch), another cable is needed to connect them both.
-It is called cross-[over cables.
+It is called cross-over cables.

 This type of cable is different from straight-through cable where the wire that connects from 1 & 2 are crossed and connects to the 3 and 6 pin at the other end of the cable.
 While pin 3 & 6 will be crossed and connected to the 1 & 2 pins at the other end.